 Answer: You are talking here about a planet which is likely only gas and which has little atmosphere as we know it.
 Sagan argues that the escape velocity required (by his estimations…there could have been other influencing factors as well, like moons, other planets, comets, etc.) is highly improbable, but what is notable is that he allows its (narrow) possibility nevertheless.
 In truth, Jupiter needn’t be a planet with high gravitational pull, and new research seems to indicate the opposite is the case.
 Perhaps the “lander” on Jupiter (should they find a solid resting point) should weight itself upon arrival.

 That we can with our limited combustion and means of achieving velocity ourselves break the very strong gravity of the earth (the “Spirit of Gravity,” indeed…) should attest to the ease with which it can be accomplished.
-Also, I see, no nod to Velikovsky for predicted the radio emissions from Jupiter…
+Also, I see, no nod to Velikovsky for his having predicted the radio emissions from Jupiter…

 Nitpicking, these arguments against Velikovsky.
 That’s what I’d call it.